Dannyps/emi-modbus/README.md

 # EMI-Modbus

-We adapted The original modbus library and created a lightweight version of it.
-Ours is also more flexible, but only offers support for the RTU configuration, and onnnly for the `modbus_read_input_registers` call.
+We adapted the original modbus library and created a lightweight version of it.
+Ours is also more flexible, but only offers support for the RTU configuration, and only for the `modbus_read_input_registers` call.

 # How to run